overture-stack/SONG/song-python-sdk/docs/tutorial.rst

     accessToken=<my_access_token>

-where the accessToken has the correct scope.
+where the accessToken has the appropriate scope.

 Step 2 - Example Usage
 =======================
-This section outlines demonstrates example usage of the `overture-song` sdk.
+This section demonstrates example usage of the ``overture-song`` sdk.
 After completing this example, you will have uploaded your first SONG metadata payload\!

+For the impatient, the code used below can be found in `examples/example_upload.py <https://github.com/overture-stack/SONG/blob/develop/song-python-sdk/examples/example_upload.py>`_.

 Configuration
 ---------------

 Create an :class:`ApiConfig <overture_song.model.ApiConfig>` object.
-This object contains the `serverUrl`, `accessToken`, and `studyId` that will be used to interact with the SONG API.
-In this example we will use https://song.cancercollaboratory.org for the serverUrl, 'BRCA-EU' for the studyId.
-For the access token, please refer to :ref:`access-token-ref`
+This object contains the ``serverUrl``, ``accessToken``, and ``studyId`` that will be used to interact with the SONG API.
+In this example we will use https://song.cancercollaboratory.org for the serverUrl and 'ABC123' for the studyId.
+For the access token, please refer to :ref:`access-token-ref`.

 .. code-block:: python

     from overture_song.model import ApiConfig
-    api_config = ApiConfig('https://song.cancercollaboratory.org', 'BRCA-EU', <my_access_token>)
+    api_config = ApiConfig('https://song.cancercollaboratory.org', 'ABC123', <my_access_token>)

-Next you need to instantiate the main API client in order to interact with the SONG server
+Next the main API client needs to be instantiated in order to interact with the SONG server.

 .. code-block:: python

     from overture_song.client import Api
     api = Api(api_config)

 As a sanity check, ensure that the server is running.
-If the response is `true`, then you may proceed with the next section, otherwise the server is not running
+If the response is ``True``, then you may proceed with the next section, otherwise the server is not running.

     >>> api.is_alive()
     True